THE NEW LIBERATION MUSIC

 Matt Wilson - drums

 By 2004, Haden was seriously questioning America’s role in the world.
 The cover of the band holding up a protest banner showed his intent.
-Hear the studio versions and buy the album here.
+Hear the studio versions and click on the link to order Not In Our Name.

 2. thanks, bigo! i got the berlin haden show last week and liked it so i just got disc 1 now. vincent chancey is on berlin and isn’t listened on the artwork so he might be on here too. he played with sun ra and mary halvorson. if you see sun ra-sleeping beauty, get it. vc is on it. will play walking this morning.